 How do I use NDIS funding for occupational therapy in Ravenhall?

-If your child has an NDIS plan, you can use allocated funds for OT services.
-First, ensure your plan includes funding for therapy.
-Then, find a registered NDIS provider in Ravenhall or nearby areas who offers paediatric OT.
-Contact them directly to discuss your plan and book appointments.
-Your NDIS planner or Local Area Coordinator can also help you find suitable providers and understand how to access your funding.
+If your child has an NDIS plan, you can use allocated funding for OT services.
+First, confirm your plan includes therapy funding.
+Then, find a registered NDIS provider in Ravenhall or nearby areas.
+Contact them to discuss your child's needs and how they can help.
+Keep records of sessions and costs.
+If you're unsure about your NDIS plan or eligibility, contact the NDIA directly for guidance.

 What services do paediatric occupational therapists in Ravenhall typically offer?